 Channels supported: Instagram, Facebook, YouTube, TikTok, LinkedIn, X

-Brand-voice handling: Dedicated Brand Agent learns and enforces voice and tone across content
+Brand-voice handling: Brand learns and enforces voice and tone across each Brand Identity

 Time-savings claim: Can replace 10 to 15 hours of weekly manual work for founders and small teams.
 See our comparison of the best AI scheduling tool for small teams for the broader small-team context.

 This is not a single AI bolted onto a scheduler.
-It is four specialized agents working in coordination, so the system handles research, creation, and publishing without handing you a half-finished draft to polish.
+It is the AI Social Media Assistant coordinating specialized agents, so the system handles research, creation, publishing, and analytics without handing you a half-finished draft to polish.
 For small businesses, the result is a consistent, on-brand social presence without hiring a social media manager.

 Ocoya